PhilippeW83440/CarND-Path-Planning-Project/README.md

      <img src="./img/overview.png" alt="pipeline" width="50%" height="50%">
      <br>overview.png
 </p>

+In the code excerpt below we do the following:
+* **generate predictions:** based on sensor fusion information, we locate for every lane the car closest in front and in back of the ego vehicule.
+This provides a sort of basic scene detection or summary.
+For these objects we extrapolate the trajectories up to a specific horizon (typically 1 second)
+* **the behavior planner defines candidate targets**: a set of candidate {target_lane, target_speed, target_time for maneuver }
+* **for every candidate targets a trajectory is computed**
+* **for every candidate trajectories a cost is computed**
+* **the trajectory with the lowest cost is chosen**

 ```cpp
      // --- 6 car predictions x 50 points x 2 coord (x,y): 6 objects predicted over 1 second horizon ---